kubesphere/website/content/en/docs/multicluster-management/unbind-cluster.md

 ## Prerequisites

 - You have enabled multi-cluster management.
-- You need an account granted a role including the authorization of **Clusters Management**.
+- You need an account granted a role including the authorization of **Cluster Management**.
 For example, you can log in to the console as `admin` directly or create a new role with the authorization and assign it to an account.

 ## Unbind a Cluster

-1. Click **Platform** in the top left corner and select **Clusters Management**.
+1. Click **Platform** in the top left corner and select **Cluster Management**.

-2. On the **Clusters Management** page, click the cluster that you want to remove from the central control plane.
+2. On the **Cluster Management** page, click the cluster that you want to remove from the central control plane.

    ![clusters-management](/images/docs/multicluster-management/unbind-a-cluster/clusters-management.jpg)